gwappa/amorphys/docs/source/core/spatial.rst

         a required ``string`` property inherited as an :py:class:`Entity` instance.

+    .. py:attribute:: species-strain

+        a required :py:class:`Strain` property indicating the species and strain of this :py:class:`Animal`.

+    .. py:attribute:: age

+        a required :py:class:`Age` property, as it is inherited from :py:class:`Subject`.

+    .. py:attribute:: sex

+        a required :py:class:`Sex` property of this :py:class:`Animal`.

+    .. py:attribute:: death

+        a required :py:class:`Death` property, indicating when and how this :py:class:`Animal` died.

     .. py:attribute:: license

-        the required license-term property, inherited from :py:class:`Subject`.
+        a required license-term property, inherited from :py:class:`Subject`.

+    .. py:attribute:: composition

+        an optional property holding a :py:class:`Spatial` or an array of them, as it is inherited from :py:class:`Spatial`.

     .. py:attribute:: reference